lexienstrom/brown-bear-adipose-sex-differences/README.md

 ## Contents
 1. Bioinformatics Processing and Quantification
 2. Differential Gene Expression Analysis
-3. Gene Ontology (GO) and Kyto Encylopedia of Genes and Genomes (KEGG) Pathway Analyses
+3. Gene Ontology (GO) and Kyoto Encylopedia of Genes and Genomes (KEGG) Pathway Analyses

 ## 1. Bioinformatics Processing and Quantification
 ### Trimming with TrimGalore